Before you read (!):

 Disclaimer: The views presented on this blog are mine.
 Therefore, I take responsibility for whatever critique they may be subject to.
 I hope you find the blog inspiring and that it will be a catalyst for further analysis of your own dō.

 3. Kokoro means heart in Japanese.
 Not the physical heart of the body, but the spiritual heart often referred to in sentences such as “follow your heart”.
 Kokoro consists of four parts.
 The circle incapsulating the three inner parts can be seen in the same way as a closed Ensō, that is, perfection and the art of drawing it in a single brushstroke, unifying mind and body.
 The upper circle means Mind.
 The middle part is Skill or Technique.
 The last is Body.
 In order to perform true skill or technique, one has to unify mind and body in the present moment, necessarily forgetting the self and its ego, simply being the technique, a movement of the universe, a single stroke of a brush.
-If the mind refers to itself, i.e., “I am doing this technique”, one has failed to conquer the present moment in which life actually exists.
-In the Dōjō-kun of Shinkyokushin, we vow to rid ourselves of ego, to burn the self completely in every single technique, leaving no trace of a wandering mind and thus gaining Satori, the Japanese word for awakening much akin to Mushin. – The mind of no mind.
+In the Dōjō-kun of (Shin)Kyokushin, we vow to rid ourselves of ego, to burn the self completely in every single technique, to leave no trace of our wandering minds, and to progress on the path to gain a mind of no mind.
 A mind not obscured by agitation, thought-streams, anger, hesitation, greed, fear etc. Therefore, following one’s heart in the meaning of Kokoro is in essence to forget all about it.

 5. I was never promised a single second in the universe, and yet I am given one now.
 This should make any warrior forget his sword and any monk blissed before entering nirvana.
 This experience, and nothing else.
 This experience, and in it everything else.
 What a miracle!